yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

     ADMIN
 }
 ```
-and add field Role in the User entity
+And add field Role in the User entity
 ```java
  @Column(name = "role")
     @Enumerated(EnumType.STRING)
     private Role role;
 ```
-and after this  you should go to the jwt service to insert this Role
+And after this  you should go to the jwt service to insert this Role
 in json web token
 ```java
   return Jwts.builder()